-Whether is kindness to our planet, kindness to little bottoms, or kind acts for our tribe, we believe even small actions have the ability to make the world a happier place.
-Our tribe know we’ll do anything to make them smile.
+Whether is kindness to our planet, kindness to little bottoms, or kind acts for our community, we believe even small actions have the ability to make the world a happier place.
+Our community know we’ll do anything to make them smile.

 This week is Mental Health Awareness Week, and this years theme is kindness.
 Kindness has the ability to make us feel valued, connected and loved.
 So whether being kind to yourself or to others, there’s never been a more important time to practice.